 The areas are identified based on the locational capacity assessment explained in 5.2.

-As discussed in the draft Capacity Market Code (referred to above), up to two levels of transmission capacity constraint areas can be considered.
+Up to two levels of transmission capacity constraint areas can be considered.

 The results of the constraint analysis will inform how the constraint areas are allocated to their respective levels, respecting that there are no more than two levels and that the constraint areas may be nested.